practicalmeteor/meteor-mcli/README.md

 # Add application-configuration to access 3rd party services
 meteor add application-configuration

-# Add spacejamio:mcli
+# Add practicalmeteor:mcli
-meteor add spacejamio:mcli
+meteor add practicalmeteor:mcli
 ```

 - meteor apps expect a main function which is the entry point to the app.
 The meteor webapp package provides just that.
-In a cli program, you will need to create your own main function that calls CLI.executeCommand, as in [here](https://github.com/spacejamio/meteor-mcli/blob/master/starter-mcli-app/server/main.js).
+In a cli program, you will need to create your own main function that calls CLI.executeCommand, as in [here](https://github.com/practicalmeteor/meteor-mcli/blob/master/starter-mcli-app/server/main.js).

 - Install the jq json command line processor: